Karasp1980/bunnyland/README.md

 # Acknowledgements
 This site was created for Portfolio Project #5 (Advanced Front End Specialisation) - Diploma in Full Stack Software Development at the [Code Institute](https://www.codeinstitute.net).
-I would like to thank my mentor Antonio Rodriques for all help during this project as well as during the whole course.
+I would like to give a huge thanks to my mentor Antonio Rodriques for all help during this project as well as during all five course projects.